CallOn84/LeelaNets/README.md

 # Elite Leela
 Elite Leela is a project derived from Leela Chess Zero, where Leela was trained using the 19.7 million games from the Lichess Elite Database created by nikonoel from Lichess.

 There's a Lichess Bot for Elite Leela, which you can find here: [https://lichess.org/@/EliteLeela](https://lichess.org/@/EliteLeela).
-It hasn't been active for a while, but you can check the games it has played with other users, as well as the 1,000 game match between it and Jellyfish 1.1 through our eight studies.
+It hasn't been active for a while, but you can check the games it has played with other users and the 1,000-game match between it and Jellyfish 1.1 through our eight studies.

 ![Screenshot 2024-03-02 153042](https://github.com/CallOn84/LeelaNets/assets/55154899/e1f121e5-11dc-4c58-8ceb-6a105e4fbad8)
 Figure 1: A test match carried out by me between Jellyfish 1.1 and Elite Leela